Chinwe Egwim: Fitch Ratings, and FBNQuest

 In 2013, Chinwe joined Fitch Ratings as part of the sub-National Ratings team in Milan Italy, where she analyzed economic conditions in sub-Saharan African countries, contributing to credit risk rating reports and various written outputs.
 Following her return to Nigeria, she joined FBNQuest Merchant Bank, and also served as the Resident Economist for Africa Investment Roundtable, a research-based initiative.
 In 2019, her thought leadership article focused on the interlinkage between women and Africa trade was featured on the World Economic Forum.

-2021–present:Coronation Merchant Bank
+2021–2026:Coronation Merchant Bank

 On 28 June 2021, Coronation Merchant Bank Limited appointed Chinwe Egwim as the Chief Economist and Head of Economic Research and Intelligence at Coronation Merchant Bank.
 In 2023, Chinwe was appointed a member of the Presidential Fiscal Policy and Tax Reforms Committee.
-The committee was established by the 16th and current president of Nigeria Bola Tinubu, with the aim of reviewing and redesign Nigeria's fiscal system for revenue mobilisation, quality of government spending, and sustainable debt management.
+The committee was established by the 16th and current president of Nigeria Bola Tinubu, to review and redesign Nigeria's fiscal system for revenue mobilisation, quality of government spending, and sustainable debt management.

+2026-present:First Bank Group

+On 21 May 2026, Egwim was appointed Chief Economist at First Bank Group, In this role, she leads enterprise-wide economic intelligence, supporting executive and board-level decision-making across the Group’s operations.
+Her work includes providing forward-looking insights that inform balance sheet positioning, liquidity management, and economic risk strategy, as well as guiding sector positioning, credit strategy, and deposit mobilisation across multiple markets.